 The cost is $10 for the General Public and $20 for Patrons who wish to pay-it-forward.
 Cost for Centers is $60, and $40 for Groups.

 Because we are committed to making these programs accessible to all, there is also a 25% discount option that one can select for each talk (Click on the "Request a discount" link below).
 To request a further discount or scholarship, write to [email protected].

 About the Teacher

-David Kahane is a Shastri, or senior teacher, in Shambhala based in Edmonton in northwest Canada, and was previously Centre Director there.
+David Kahane is a senior teacher in Shambhala based in Edmonton in northwest Canada, and was previously Centre Director there.
 He’s a political theorist at the University of Alberta where he teaches and researches democracy, power, public participation, and systems change.
 From 2010-2016 he led Alberta Climate Dialogue, an international project that convened citizens to deliberate on climate change and influence climate policy.
 He lives with his young son Solomon and they tend a permaculture food forest in the Edmonton river valley.